 The rules just do not make much sense, so really, all you can do is protect your self by getting insurance that YOU can collect under if need be.
 I get confused when I see policies with 100/300 bodily injury and 50/100 uninsured motorist.
 You want to provide more insurance to everyone else than you provide for yourself?

 Now uninsured/underinsured motorist is not always a sure thing.
 I have come up against insurance companies who do not want to pay out even though it is to their own insured, a loyal customer who has paid their premiums for years.
-The Law Offices of Alan M. Laskin in Sacramento CA go to bat for our clients whether it is against an adverse insurance company or your own.
+Laskin Balma Attorneys at Law in Sacramento California go to bat for our clients whether it is against an adverse insurance company or your own.
 Negotiation, trial or arbitration, it does not matter to us.
 We will do whatever it takes to protect our client’s interest.